kpoppel/homeassistant-novafos-chrome-addon/README.md

 ![Image of the Chrome Extension in the extension manager view](image.png)

 **Security notice: Please do yourself a favor and make a habit of checking that extensions don't transmit your personal info to the Internet.
-This extension reads headers of your browser traffic and extracts the authenticatino token allowing a web application, like the official webpage aplication to retrieve your data from the KMD data storage.
+This extension reads headers of your browser traffic and extracts the authentication token allowing a web application, like the official webpage application to retrieve your data from the KMD data storage.
 The Bearer token extracted is only valid for 60 minutes but this is enough for anyone to grab your personal data.**

 The extension will only transmit the token to the server you specify, and only over HTTPS.
 The source code is open for inspection/verification, do youself a favor and take a look to see how it does it.